Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question requires the interviewer to think specifically about onboarding and start to share specific information that will help you understand more about the flow of a day or week on the team.

-## What sort of budget would I be working with?
+## What Sort of Budget Would I Be Working With?

 ### Who to Ask:
 Manager